Kiuas Start S21 applications close in

 Working on an idea, building a prototype, or already developing an MVP?

-Kiuas Start is a 3-week program composed of 1-on-1 mentoring, intensive working, invaluable perks, and peer support – aiming to help you validate your idea, secure your first customers, and push your progress to the next level.
+Kiuas Start is a program filled with 1-on-1 mentoring, intensive working, invaluable perks, and peer support – aiming to help you validate your idea, secure your first customers, and push your progress to the next level.

 The program is completely free and zero-equity.